NetworkGradeLinux/mion-docs/docs/Documentation/profiles.md

 > *TODO: Add a diagram showing different work flows*

-A question that can come up when discussing profiles is: **"How are they different from what's already in OpenEmbedded and the Yocto Project?"**
+A question that can come up when discussing profiles is: **"How is different from what's already in OpenEmbedded and the Yocto Project?"**

-As mion and the tools it uses evolves, so does the answer.
+As mion and the Yocto Project ecosystem evolves, so does the answer.
-While new features such as multiconfig are added to OpenEmbedded and the Yocto Project, mion will continue to incorporate and improve upon the implementation of a container focused embedded solution.
+With new features such as multiconfig added to OpenEmbedded and the Yocto Project, mion will continue to incorporate and improve upon the implementation of a container focused embedded solution.

-Both profile concepts add abstraction which:
+mion profiles add abstraction which:
 1. Supports the creation and use of containers.
 2. Simplifies having to set a number of variables for each build.
 3. Decouples what is needed to run the OS on the hardware and what an application requires, allowing a large degree of flexibility.

-**Application profiles allow for one file to define all package and package groups needed, as well as configuration.**

-**System Profiles provide guest (container) or native (hardware) types and allows for a shared configuration across platforms**
+Additionally, **Application profiles allow for one file to define all necessary package and package groups, and their configuration.** While **System Profiles provide guest (container) or native (hardware) types and allows for a shared configuration across platforms**

-Profiles can be seen akin to package managers.
-There's more than one approach to getting the job done, including compiling and installing software manually.
+> TODO: guest system profiles will likely be phased out, which will require a change to the above statement

 Profiles are mion's solution to the problem of building embedded images to support containers.

+Profiles can "require" another Application or System profile, however doing so is akin to inheritance; a required profile that is added upon.
+A host image with mender support includes the `host` application profile with `require conf/application-profiles/host.conf`, as it serves a unique purpose but still needs the same requirements as host.
+If a profile includes anything that isn't needed for a new use-case, creating a new profile should be considered.

 ## Pairing profiles
-When it comes to profiles, there are a few relationships to be aware of.
+When it comes to profiles, there are a few relationships to be aware of. the general relationship are as follows:
-In general,

 **{ (guest-system, guest-application), (native-system, host-application) }**

 When using the build script, a single set containing a system and application